 A 2018 Exploration of the Future of Vermont Agriculture: Ideas to Seed a Conversation and a Call to Action

-"A 2018 Exploration of the Future of Vermont Agriculture”, is an attempt to capture an assessment that emerged from several conversations amongst a small group of organizations grappling with how to respond to ongoing negative trends in Vermont agriculture.
-The hope for this paper is that it will serve as a launching point for any number of conversations across the state.
-In summary, the analysis of the paper is that a variety of factors are combining that threaten Vermont’s economy, community, and culture.
+"A 2018 Exploration of the Future of Vermont Agriculture” is an attempt to capture an assessment that emerged from several conversations amongst a small group of organizations grappling with how to respond to ongoing negative trends in Vermont agriculture.
+The hope for this report is that it will serve as a launching point for any number of conversations across the state.
+In summary, the analysis of the report is that a variety of factors are combining that threaten Vermont’s economy, community, and culture.
 We see existing activities (e.g., land conservation easements and technical assistance) as highly valuable, but not sufficient to fully address anticipated trends.
 Therefore, we believe new approaches must be identified, evaluated, and implemented, in addition to sufficiently investing in existing high-impact approaches.
 We invite feedback on how to undertake such a process, and how to fund, administer, and coordinate implementation across our networks.

 Summary of research ideas emerging from the Farm to Plate Network as of fall 2018

 A collection of resources from the Career Profiles project, including profiles of workers in Vermont's food system, resources for teachers, and background information.

 This guidebook explores the wide range of careers within our food system, and potential next steps for pursuing those careers.
 It includes occupational titles, wage and job opening data, as well as information about the types of degrees, certifications, or other training that may be required.
 It is designed to complement the Food System Career Profiles and Pathways report (2016), as it provides additional information for students about careers they become interested in through the Profiles.
 Created by Elizabeth McCarty with support from the Career Profiles Task Force.

 Downloadable PDF of Slow Money Vermont 2018 Entrepreneur Showcase application